1. Ada

 Vitamin E protects the blood vessels and prevents clots from forming.
 Vitamin E is also one of the most effective nutrients for regulating immune function.
 This makes it a significant contributor to combating bacterial and viral infections.
 3

-There are many benefits of vitamin E for skin.
+There are many benefits of vitamin E for the skin.
 It protects us from the harmful effects of sun exposure, and so it’s a common ingredient in sunscreen and skincare products.

 But aside from our skin, what else is vitamin E good for?
 Researchers are currently exploring if high doses of vitamin E can help prevent chronic diseases.